abivia/hydration/README.md

 `composer require abivia/hydration`

-Hydration uses the Symphony parser for YAML.
+Hydration uses the YAML Symphony parser and will suggest it at install.

 ## Basic Use